bkach/bridget-site/index.md

 show_tile: false
 ---

-Hello I’m Bridget Barnes, a Cognitive Behavioural Therapist.
-I specialise in Anxiety Disorders.
+Hello I’m Bridget Barnes, a Cognitive Behavioural Therapist who specialises in Anxiety Disorders.
 I'm passionate about giving my clients more control over their lives and breaking through the wall of anxiety holding them back.

-I firmly believe that you can overcome the behaviours that are limiting your life and can quieten any overwhelming  anxious thoughts through the process of therapy.
+I firmly believe that you can overcome the behaviours that are limiting your life and can quieten your overwhelming  anxious thoughts through the process of therapy.

-<b>Book a no obligation free 15 minute introductory call to see if this good fit for you.</b>
+<b>Book a no obligation free 15 minute introductory call to get started.</b>

 Here's some recent client feedback
 <blockquote>